-Sapiens, the book, gives an amazing perspective of the context in which today’s religions, society, social practises etc evolved and how in the current context, a lot of these are irrelevant.
-One of the core ideas presented in the book is that humanity, during the course of evolution, favoured social stability over individual liberty because trust was necessary for human advancement and the basis of this trust was a common belief in the same God, social practises, etc. Today, science and technology as well as robust social institutions and concepts like democracy, liberalism, capitalism etc form the basis of trust.
-In short, the context does not hold true today but we still continue with the practises.
-We can draw parallel with this to the way organisations blindly adopt technology, frameworks and processes from other places without understanding the context around which these evolved.
+Sapiens, the book, gives a fantastic perspective of the context in which today’s religions, society, and social practices evolved and how in the current context, a lot of these are irrelevant.
+One of the core ideas presented in the book is that humanity, during evolution, favored social stability over individual liberty because trust was necessary for human advancement and the basis of this trust was a common belief in the same God and social practices.
+Today, science and technology, as well as robust social institutions and ideas like democracy, liberalism, and capitalism, form the basis of trust.
+In short, the context does not hold today, but we continue with the age-old practices and beliefs.
+We can draw a parallel with this to the way organizations blindly adopt technology, frameworks, and processes from other places without understanding the context in which these evolved.

-During the course of my professional life, I have heard a lot along these lines; Netflix does micro services, let us also do that; Google and Facebook subject interview candidates to intensive data structure and algorithm questions, let us practise the same.
-Adopting something without understanding the context is a recipe for disaster.
-As a thought experiment, let us take micro services.
-Micro services evolved in tech organisations with complex products handled by multiple independent teams craving for control and autonomy without stepping on each others toes.
-Also, for micro services to succeed, you need to put in a lot of effort into alerting, monitoring, orchestration, devops etc. Without these, micro services is a bomb waiting to explode.
+In my professional life, I have heard a lot along these lines; Netflix does micro-services, let us also do that; Google and Facebook subject interview candidates to data structure and algorithm questions, let us adopt the same.
+Embracing something without understanding the context is a recipe for disaster.
+As a thought experiment, let us take microservices.
+Microservices evolved in tech organizations with complex products handled by multiple independent teams craving for autonomy and control without stepping on each other’s toes.
+Also, for microservices to succeed, you need to put in a lot of effort into alerting, monitoring, orchestration, and devops.
+Without these, microservices is a bomb waiting to explode.

 When borrowing technology and processes from other places, one needs to put significant effort into understanding the context around which these evolved and also the required pre-conditions for these.
 Blind adoption usually leads to unmitigated disaster.